 The sharp contour of the one-legged square tables is softened by the curved lines of the retro chairs in this commercial interior.
 The chairs are cleverly chosen: the angles of their legs seem to echo those of the angled beams.
 Their soft, neutral color slightly tones down the richness of the wall color, while remaining in the same chromatic territory.

-Against the wall, a dark rectangular bench is pinpointed at equal intervals by round tables and stools, following the same light-dark combination of colors.
+Against the wall, a dark rectangular bench is marked at equal intervals by round tables and stools, following the same light-dark combination of colors.
 Across the room, cantilevered from a central pillar, a wooden dining surface is placed at bar height, adding one more horizontal level to the cafe design.
-In the back of the bar, a wooden support shelters lavish greenery that creates a beautiful island of nature.
+In the back of the bar, a wooden support shelters lavish greenery that creates a beautiful island of natural beauty.

 Different light sources combine various heights and sizes while keeping with the simple, conical theme.
 Angled lamps spring from a horizontal beam placed on the wall and create theatrical islands of light above the bench, tables and stools.
 Wine racks are built above the bar and doorways.
 In the back, a unique interior designer’s touch gives the wooden toilet cubicle the feel of an oversized packing crate stamped with a “fragile” note.